makedeb/makedeb-docs/docs/makedeb/pkgbuild-specification/variables.md

 The package name set inside of the built package.

 ## Package version
-This variable can be either a string or an array, with the latter being used to build multiple packages from a single PKGBUILD.

-Allowed characters are lowercase alphanumerics, plus signs (`+`), minus signs (`-`) and periods (`.`).

 ### pkgver `(required, nofunction, string)`
 The version number of a package.